When penalties are charged for late or incorrect Stamp Duty Reserve Tax (SDRT) notices, and how these penalties are worked out.

 |12 months from the penalty date||£300 or 5% of the undeclared tax whichever is greater.
 This is in addition to the penalties above|

-HMRC can also charge additional daily penalties of £10 per day for up to 90 days if your failure to notify the transaction continues for more than 3 months.
-However HMRC is obliged to let you know before you send your notification if you are liable to daily penalties and these cannot be charged retrospectively.
+We can also charge additional daily penalties if your failure to notify the transaction continues for more than 3 months.

 The amount of the penalty 12 months from the penalty date depends on the reason for the delay, such as you withheld information deliberately.
-Where HMRC do not know the reason you will normally be charged the minimum penalty of 5% of the unpaid tax or £300 as stated in the summary table above.
+Where we do not know the reason you will normally be charged the minimum penalty of 5% of the unpaid tax or £300 as stated in the summary of the penalties table.

-Your notification is received 16 months late, you didn’t withhold information deliberately and the tax due is £20,000.
+Your notification is received 16 months late, you did not withhold information deliberately and the tax due is £20,000.
 You will be charged the following penalties: